CodeFromAnywhere/react-with-native/README.md

 - run `yarn dev` to watch all package changes & open the dev dashboard.
 - run `yarn start:label`, where label can be one of `app`, `docs`, `server`, or `web` depending on what you are developing

+## Demo

+Check [our demo](https://demo.reactwithnative.com) here.
+It runs on [Sensible](https://sensiblestack.com) using all functionalities of react-with-native.
+There is almost no app-specific code!

+To run the app locally, do the following

+- clone this repo
+- follow the [expo installation instructions](https://docs.expo.dev/get-started/installation/) of expo (react-native)
+- `yarn` in root folder
+- `yarn dev` in root folder
+- new terminal tab: `yarn start:app` in root folder.
+Open your camera and **scan the QR code** or run the app using the simulator ([XCode required](https://docs.expo.dev/workflow/ios-simulator/))
+- new terminal tab: `yarn start:web` in root folder (show it at http://localhost:3000)